 That was my plan for the painting below.
 My bouquet had been around for a few days and was just beginning to fade around the edges.
 After tossing out a few lifeless flowers I needed to put the remaining ones into a smaller vase.
 When I took a bunch of vases down from the shelf to make a choice they looked so pretty together with all their different shapes, sizes and colors.
 So I decided to put them all into the painting.
 Hey, Giorgio Morandi did it, so why not me.

-You can click on the image to see it larger, to purchase, or to ask me additional questions.
+You can click on the image to see it larger, to purchase, or to contact me about this painting.
 Thanks for visiting!